Adventure Backpacking Interviews: From Backpacking Novice to Summiting Mount Kilimanjaro - Ashima

-And if you're motivated to change YOUR story, I hope you'll join me in my online LIVE workshop next week.
-It's not too late to register.
+And if you're motivated to change YOUR story, I hope you'll join me in my Outdoor Backpacking Program.
+Enrollment opens soon!
+Sign up to be the first to know.

 I do apologize on the quality of the video (we had to squeeze this in between visits, and had such horrible lighting), but I didn’t think the video quality ruins the overall interview/message, so I’ll set my perfectionism aside on this one and let the words be the real story. ❤️If Michael had been there you guys, it would’ve been beautifully produced… but alas, this was all my mischief, and I’m not the professional photographer/videographer for the site, so sometimes my videos are a bit more free-style-home-video-esq.
 Bear with me! :)

 You can also find a transcription of the whole video conversation below.
 There may be a few mistakes in the transcription, so please keep this in mind!
 Cheers!